The Four Noble Truths – cattari-ariya-saccani

 - … in the basic truth of reality, and the teachings that help us understand it.

 - … in the community of seekers and path-treaders, known and unknown.

-We already take refuge anyway! … in excitement of activity, in surfing the Web or our emotions, in drinking or relationships or sleeping … so here are some refuges to explore that might last a bit longer, and lead to some true cessation.
+We already take refuge anyway!
+We are “taking refuge” in the excitement of activity, in surfing the Web or our emotions, in drinking or relationships or sleeping … so here are some refuges to explore that might last a bit longer, and lead to some true cessation.